josStorer/chatGPT-search-engine-extension/README.md

 - Collapse answers
 - Copy answers
 - Popup Setting Window (Upstream has switched to a standalone options page)
+- Allow `Insert chatGPT at the top of search results` in Setting Window
 - Switch to webpack
 - Javascript